Troubleshooting Guide in Joplin, MO

 A milky gray cloud appears on the surface of the paint film immediately or shortly after application

-Cause- When spraying during humid conditions, air from the spray gun and solvent evaporation lowers the substrate temperature below the dew point, causing moisture in the air to condense in or on the paint film.
-The condition is aggravated when too fast drying or an unbalanced thinner/reducer is used.
+Cause- This is caused by spraying during super humid conditions.
+Air coming from the spray gun, as well as the solvent evaporating, lowers the paint temperature below the dew point.
+This causes moisture in the air to condense in or on the paint film.
+The condition is aggravated when a reducer that dries too fast or an unbalanced reducer is used.

 _______________________________________________________________

-The original finish and repair exhibit a noticeable difference in color when viewed under the same lighting conditions
+The original finish and repair show a noticeable difference in color when viewed in the same lighting.

 Cause-